401(k) Plans for Small Businesses

 Once you have decided on a 401(k) plan, you will need to choose the type of 401(k) plan that is best for you – a traditional 401(k) plan, a safe harbor 401(k) plan, or an automatic enrollment 401(k) plan.
 In all of these plans, participants can make contributions through salary deductions.

-There are several kinds of 401(k) plans that aren't subject to the annual benefits testing required with traditional 401(k) plans.
+There are several kinds of 401(k) plans that aren't subject to the annual contributions testing required with traditional 401(k) plans.
 These are known as safe harbor 401(k) plans and, in exchange for avoiding the annual testing, employees in these plans must receive a certain level of employer contributions.
 Under the most popular safe harbor 401(k) plan (discussed in this publication), mandatory employer contributions must be fully vested when made.

 An automatic enrollment 401(k) plan allows you to automatically enroll employees and place deductions from their salaries in certain default investments, unless the employee elects otherwise.
 This is an effective way for many employers to increase participation in their 401(k) plans.